 Prior to October 17, 2005, the accompanying Condensed Combined Financial Statements include those assets, liabilities, revenues, and expenses directly attributable to the Company's operations and allocations of certain FNF corporate assets, liabilities and expenses to the Company.
 These amounts have been allocated to the Company on a basis that is considered by management to reflect most fairly or reasonably the utilization of services provided to, or the benefit obtained by, the Company.
 Management believes the methods used to allocate these amounts are reasonable.
 Beginning on October 17, 2005, the entities that currently make up the Company were consolidated under a holding company structure and the accompanying Condensed Consolidated Financial Statements reflect activity subsequent to that date.
 All significant intercompany profits, transactions and balances have been eliminated in consolidation and combination.
-The financial information included herein does not necessarily reflect what the financial position and results of operations of the Company would have been had it operated as a stand alone entity during the periods prior to October 17, 2005.
-The Company's investments in non-majority-owned partnerships and affiliates are accounted for using the equity method.
+The financial information included herein does not necessarily reflect what the financial position and results of operations of the Company's investments in non-majority-owned partnerships and affiliates are accounted for using the equity method.
 The Company records minority interest liabilities related to minority shareholders' interest in consolidated affiliates.
 All dollars presented herein are in thousands of dollars unless otherwise noted.